Regina George (sprinter): 2014

 In January 2014, George ran the 600 m in an African indoor record time of 1:25.76.
 This time took George to the ninth spot on the world indoor all-time list.

 As the fastest in qualifying, she was one of the favourites for the 2014 IAAF World Indoor Championships, but withdrew from the semi-final due to leg cramps.

 At the 2014 maiden edition of the IAAF World Relays in Nassau, Bahamas, she ran the fastest split during the final of the 4 × 400 m relay.
-The Nigerian team consisting of Sade Abugan, Regina George, Omolara Omotoso and Patience George finished in third place behind the USA and Jamaica.
+The Nigerian team consisting of Sade Abugan, Regina George, Omolara Omotoso and Patience George finished in third place behind the US and Jamaica.

 At the 2014 Nigerian Track and Field Championships in Calabar, she was favoured to defend the National title which she had won the two previous years.
 She ran the fastest qualifying time in the semifinals.
 Surprisingly, she placed fourth in the final behind her teammates from the 2014 world relay quartet.
 Former world junior champion, Sade Abugan claimed the National title.
 Abugan would later become the African champion in 2014.

 George ran during the heats and finals of the 4 × 400 m at the Glasgow Commonwealth Games.
 The team consisting of Patience George, Regina George, Ada Benjamin and Sade Abugan, won the silver medal behind the Jamaican team.
 This same team went on to win the gold medal at the African Championships in Marrakesh where George also placed sixth in the 200 m final.